wmerfalen/tdm/src/doc/builder-features.md

 # Inventory of features (mods directory only)

+# 2020-12-05
+	- Calculating visibility now the sole responsibility of `mods::calc_visibility::is_visible(observer,target)`

 # 2020-12-04
 	- finding player by description relative to player
 		- source file: mods/examine.cpp